Assisted Breathing

 What is assisted breathing?

-To support patients with respiratory failure or difficulty breathing.
+Patients with respiratory failure or difficulty breathing due to various conditions may need assisted breathing.

 What are the benefits of assisted breathing?